eikonomega/oracle_instant_client_for_ubuntu_64bit/readme.md

+# DEPRECATED: Do not use.
+This no longer works and I am not going to be updating it.

-##Easy Installation of Oracle Instant Client on Ubuntu/Debian Linux
+## Easy Installation of Oracle Instant Client on Ubuntu/Debian Linux
 Version 1.1

 If you've ever had to mess with installing and configuring the Oracle Instant